Atlanta Sociological Laboratory

 The Atlanta Sociological Laboratory was founded in 1895-96 at Clark Atlanta University in Atlanta, Georgia.

 History

 In July 1895, President Horace Bumstead of Atlanta University proposed a plan to the board of trustees to conduct yearly studies on the transition of Negroes from their time in slavery to their transition into freedom.
 The findings and research was to be presented at conferences that were to be held yearly entitled Atlanta Conferences.
-Bradford's and Bumstead's original plan was to hold conferences and present general social problems faced by African-Americans in major cities (Wright 2002).
-Bradford and Bumstead got the idea to hold conferences from other institutions such as Hampton University and Tuskegee University (Wright, 2002).
+Bradford's and Bumstead's original plan was to hold conferences and present general social problems faced by African Americans in major cities.
+Bradford and Bumstead got the idea to hold conferences from other institutions such as Hampton University and Tuskegee University.
 According to president Bumstead,“We are simply to study human life under certain conditions- conditions which, if repeated with any other race, would have practically the same result”.